 You probably don’t work alone.
 There are legal assistants, secretaries, and possibly other lawyers where you work.
 Everyone is doing their part to ensure the success of the firm.
 Although, your website may not be pulling its weight.
 Chances are, your potential clients are visiting your virtual office before setting an appointment with your secretary.

 A focused site could be the most important element in your inbound marketing strategy.
-Having a website that gives an ideal client what they are looking for, while leading them to an action that you desire, is work that only a well-designed and thought out website can do.
+Having a website that gives an ideal client what they are looking for, while leading them to an action that you desire, is work that only a well-designed and thought out website can do, although marketing can help a lot with this as well, and Get The Clicks was rated #5 SEO company in the USA in 2020, so they can totally help your business too.

 This post is just the start into a world of inbound that can bring you ideal clients that have already begun the education process when they contact you.